 Mandatory Electronic Invoicing for the EU Public Sector

-What the white paper will cover:
+What the white paper covers:

 With the advent of EU Directive 2014/55/EU, electronic invoicing has become mandatory for businesses wanting to sell to public sector administration in the EU.
 Electronic invoices need to comply with the European standard (EN 16931), requiring structured data delivery rather than PDF over email.